dblalock/old-dblalock.github.io/_posts/2018-3-10-how-to-undergrad-research.md

 As you get more familiar with the project and research area, your tasks are likely to become less well-specified.
 This is not because your mentor wants to make things vague, but because fleshing out the details of your work takes time for them.
 Having you figure out the details yourself is much more efficient.
 The more you show that you're capable of accomplishing high-level goals, the easier it is for them.

-Once you've been with the group for a year or two, you'll likely be the expert regarding some aspect of your project and/or the lab's operations.
+Once you've been with the group for a year or two (if you decide to stay), you'll likely be the expert regarding some aspect of your project and/or the lab's operations.
 For example, you might be the one who wrote a piece of software everyone relies on or the one who collected a certain dataset.
 At this point, you're likely to have a decent understanding of the research area the group works in.

 ### Research vs Classes

 <!-- Research is much harder than classes in many respects. -->

-Because the main set of responsibilities you're used to are likely classes, it's worth pointing out several ways in which research differs.
+Because the main responsibilities you're used to are likely  classes, it's worth pointing out several ways in which research differs.

 #### Need for self-teaching